A Meet and Greet is exactly what it sounds like. It's a chance for a Pet Sitter and a Pet Owner to meet before either commits to the booking.

 Where should I hold a Meet and Greet?

-In a public place - Your safety is the top priority, so feel free to suggest a public place for your first Meet and Greet.
+- In a public place - Your safety is the top priority, so feel free to suggest a public place for your first Meet and Greet.
 Dog parks or pet-friendly cafes are some great options.
-If you feel comfortable with your first Meet and Greet, feel free to organise a follow up one at your place or theirs, depending on where the booking will be happening.

 What happens during a Meet and Greet?

 - Make sure you introduce yourself to the Owner first, then to their pet.